Work Experience, Apprenticeship Training

 Open Monday-Friday 8:10-3:10pm

-Work Experience is comprised of pre-placement classroom assignments, placement activities including successful completion of 90 hours (minimum) at a community worksite(s), and post-placement assignments.
+Work Experience is comprised of pre-placement classroom assignments, placement activities including successful completion of 100 hours (minimum) at a community worksite(s), and post-placement assignments.
 Work Experience Teachers and the Work Experience Facilitator will work with students individually and in small groups to assist students with choosing and obtaining relevant and meaningful placements.
+More information can be obtained from https://sianoliver.weebly.com/work-experience.html

-Youth in Trades (formerly the Secondary School Apprenticeship (SSA) (4 credits per every 120 hours worked)
+Youth Work in Trades (formerly the Secondary School Apprenticeship Program)

 DO YOU HAVE AN OPPORTUNITY TO HAVE A STUDENT EXPERIENCE YOUR WORK ENVIRONMENT?